 Stop in and see why we have been voted the Best Race and Sports Book year after year.
 Our location in The Tavern offers easy access to convenient parking and all of the amenities at Lakeside.
 The Tavern Bar, slots, and restrooms are steps away from Race and Sport’s action.

 If sports wagering is your game, then our Sports Book is the place to be.
-We take wagers on football, basketball, baseball and hockey, as well as special events like World Cup soccer.
-Place your bets and stay to watch your favorite teams on over 30 TVs including our two 60" big screens.
-With the following viewing packages: ESPN Game Plan, NFL Sunday Ticket, NBA League Pass, NHL Center Ice, MLB Extra Innings and UFC Pay Per View, chances are we have your game on.
+We take wagers on football, basketball, baseball, and hockey, as well as special events like World Cup soccer.
+Place your bets and stay to watch your favorite teams on over 30 TVs including our six 60" big screens.
+With the following viewing packages: ESPN Game Plan, NFL Sunday Ticket, NBA League Pass, NHL Center Ice, MLB Extra Innings, PAC 12 Network and SEC Network, chances are we have your game on.
 Locals know Lakeside is the place to watch their favorite teams with other enthusiastic fans!

 SPORTS BOOK HOURS

 Open daily from 8:00 am until the start of the last game.

 USFantasy Sports offers the newest and easiest form of fantasy football, basketball, and hockey.
 Wagering starts for as little as $1, with several betting options available.
 Click the button below for more info.